Alicia Lozano-Diez [e-mail] [Google Scholar]

 Daniel Ramos [e-mail] [Google Scholar]

 Dr. Daniel Ramos finished his PhD in 2007 in Universidad Autonoma de Madrid (UAM), Spain.
 From 2011, he is an Associate Professor at the UAM.
-He is a member of the ATVS – Biometric Recognition Group and the UAM Research Institute of Forensic Science and Security (ICFS).
-During his career, he has visited several research laboratories and institutions around the world, including the Institute of Scientific Police at the University of Lausanne (Switzerland), the School of Mathematics at the University of Edinburgh (Scotland), the Electrical Engineering school at the University of Stellenbosch (South Africa), and more recently the Netherlands Forensic Institute, where he has co-organized a workshop on the scientific validation of evidence evaluation methods.
-His research interests are focused on forensic evaluation of the evidence using Bayesian techniques, validation of forensic evaluation methods, speaker and language recognition, biometric systems and, more generally, signal processing and pattern recognition.
-Dr. Ramos is actively involved in several projects focused on different aspects of forensic science, such as yearly R&D contracts with Spanish Guardia Civil, the EU FP7 Marie Curie Initial Training Network BBfor2 (Bayesian Biometrics for Forensics), or the Management Committee of the EU COST 1106 Action on Forensic Biometrics.
-He has received several distinctions and awards, highlighting the IBM Research Best Student Paper Award at the IEEE Odyssey 2006 Speaker and Language Recognition Workshop, and the Telecommunication Engineer Best PhD Thesis Award in 2007-2008 from the Official College of Spanish Telecommunication Engineers (Colegio Oficial de Ingenieros de Telecomunicacion, COIT).
-He is author of multiple publications in national and international journals and conferences.
-He has also participated in several international competitive evaluations of speaker and language recognition technology, such as NIST Speaker Recognition Evaluations since 2004, the Forensic Speaker Recognition Evaluation NFI/TNO 2003 and the NIST Language Recognition Evaluation since 2007.
+He is a staff member of AUDIAS Group.
+During his career, he has visited several research laboratories and institutions around the world, including the Institute of Scientific Police at the University of Lausanne (Switzerland), the School of Mathematics at the University of Edinburgh (Scotland), the Electrical Engineering school at the University of Stellenbosch (South Africa), and more recently the Netherlands Forensic Institute and the Computational and Biological Learning Lab of the University of Cambridge.
+He has been visiting professor at the Universidad de Buenos Aires in 2019.
+His research interests are focused on forensic evaluation of the evidence using Bayesian techniques, probabilistic calibration, validation of forensic evaluation methods, speaker and language recognition and, more generally, signal processing and pattern recognition.
+Dr. Ramos is actively involved in the research of development of different aspects of forensic science, including the statistical evaluation of speech and chemical evidence (mainly glass).
+He has been invited by the NIST to several workshops, including the OSAC standardization initiative.
+He is author of multiple publications in national and international journals and conferences, some of them awarded.
+He has also participated in several international competitive evaluations of speaker and language recognition technology, since 2003.
+Recently, he is working on signal processing and machine learning for industrial applications in the energy sector.
 Dr. Ramos is regularly a member of scientific committees in different international conferences, and he is often invited to give talks in conferences and institutions.

 Doroteo Torre Toledano [e-mail] [Google Scholar]